Borda count: Strategic nomination

 The Borda count is highly vulnerable to a form of strategic nomination called teaming or cloning.
 This means that when more candidates run with similar ideologies, the probability of one of those candidates winning increases.
 This is illustrated by the example 'Effect of irrelevant alternatives' above.
 Therefore, under the Borda count, it is to a faction's advantage to run as many candidates as it can.
 For example, even in a single-seat election, it would be to the advantage of a political party to stand as many candidates as possible in an election.
 In this respect, the Borda count differs from many other single-winner systems, such as the 'first past the post' plurality system, in which a political faction is disadvantaged by running too many candidates.
 Under systems such as plurality, 'splitting' a party's vote in this way can lead to the spoiler effect, which harms the chances of any of a faction's candidates being elected.

 Strategic nomination is used in Nauru, according to MP Roland Kun, with factions running multiple "buffer candidates" who are not expected to win, to lower the tallies of their main competitors.
+However, the effect of this strategic nomination is greatly reduced by the use of a harmonic progression rather than a simple arithmetic progression.
+Because the harmonic series is unbounded, it is theoretically possible to elect any candidate (no matter how unpopular) by nominating enough clones.
+In practice, the number of clones required to do so would likely exceed the total population of Nauru.